DanielCoulson/DanielCoulson.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Statistics PhD candidate at Cornell University.
-The theme of my PhD research is decision-making under uncertainty.
-I have particularly focused on Bayesian statistics and time-series analysis.
-My research has applications in several areas, including quantitative finance, Cardiology, and extreme weather, amongst others.
+I am a Statistics PhD candidate at Cornell University working at the intersection of Bayesian inference, deep learning, and decision making under uncertainty.

-I have proposed a new hierarchical Bayesian model for time-varying correlation matrices.
-As part of this, I established a first-of-its-kind posterior concentration result to demonstrate the model’s theoretical performance.
-A simulation study was also performed, demonstrating the model’s superior performance in terms of accuracy and credible interval width at the desired level of coverage, compared to competing methods.
-The model was applied to real-world financial markets in times of crisis, providing more responsive dynamics than the VIX index, and used to estimate minimum-variance portfolios.

-I have also proposed a new machine learning problem called the Foreclassing problem.
-In this problem, the class label of a time series depends on the future observations of that time series, which requires a model to first forecast the time series, possibly consider its predictive uncertainty regarding those forecasts, and then make a classification decision.
-I state and prove the Foreclassing Theorem, which formally characterizes when Foreclassing is more helpful relative to standard time series classification.
-To solve this problem, I have proposed a novel deep Bayesian neural network called ForeClassNet, including a new neural network layer called Boltzmann convolutions, which allow for a probabilistic approach to learning kernel sizes in convolutional layers.
-Through several experiments on real-world datasets, ForeClassNet achieved superior performance compared to state-of-the-art time-series classifiers, demonstrating the advantage of solving the Foreclassing problem and the strength of ForeClassNet.
+My research focuses on developing statistical and machine learning methods that are accurate, theoretically grounded, and principled in how they represent uncertainty and support decisions.
+I work across methodology, theory, and applied collaborations, with projects spanning time series, quantitative finance, cardiology, energy, weather, and Bayesian deep learning.

+A central theme of my PhD has been developing models for complex decision making problems.
+I developed a hierarchical Bayesian model for time varying correlation matrices and proved a posterior contraction result characterizing its theoretical behavior, with simulations demonstrating strong accuracy and uncertainty quantification.

+I have also worked on Foreclassing, a framework for settings where the goal is not simply to forecast the future, but to make a classification decision that depends on that future.
+This led to ForeClassNet, a deep Bayesian neural network that models possible future trajectories and their uncertainty before making downstream decisions, with experiments across weather, energy, and finance.

-As part of a collaborative project with NewYork-Presbyterian Hospital, I developed a deep Bayesian multimodal neural network for ECG classification, which achieved superior performance in the target performance metric, area under the receiver operating characteristic curve, compared with state-of-the-art competing methods, and showed strong performance for the sickest patients.
+In healthcare, I collaborated with NewYork-Presbyterian Hospital where I developed a bespoke deep Bayesian multimodal neural network for ECG classification, achieving state-of-the-art performance in AUROC and AUPRC.
+This work is being prepared for publication and a prospective clinical trial.

-I am also working on a project in statistical decision theory.
+More recently, I have studied Bayesian neural networks through the lens of statistical decision theory, asking when the decisions induced by these models are statistically well founded in particular minimax and admissible.
+This work connects modern Bayesian deep learning with classical questions about optimal decision making.

+Across my research, I enjoy combining mathematical rigor, modern machine learning, and real-world collaboration to build methods that help people make better decisions under uncertainty.